valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-4_September-4-2025/Readme.md

 molden <FILENAME>.final.xyz
 ```

+You can also perform the geometrical optimization using ORCA by using the `OPT` keyword; see below for further information about the structure of the ORCA input file.
+One benefit of using ORCA is that it will, at the end of the simulation, create a new file with the coordinates of the optimized geometry with the filename `<FILENAME>.xyz`.

-## Gaussian 16 - Hartree-Fock Calculations
+## Gaussian 16 - Single Point Calculations

-For the Hartree-Fock calculations, you should use the DFT/B3LYP geometry obtained from the geometrical optimization.
+Using the DFT/B3LYP+D3 geometry obtained from the geometrical optimization, you should perform single-point calculations using HF, DFT/B3LYP, DFT/B3LYP+D3, and DFT/PBE0+D3.
 You should use the same basis set as for the geometrical optimization, cc-pVDZ.

-You now should create a new Gaussian input file for performing HF calculations on this geometry.
-I suggest using the filename `L-Tryptophan_hf_cc-pvdz_geo_b3lyp_cc-pvdz.gjf` to indicate the level of theory (HF/cc-pVDZ) and on what geometry the calculation is performed.
+You should now create new Gaussian input files for performing the single-point calculations on this geometry.

-You should use the following keywords for the calculation:
+For example, for the HF, you should use the following keywords for the calculation:
 ```
 # HF/cc-pVDZ
 ```